ShibuInu/Legion-Y7000-Hackintosh-Opencore/README.md

 **Update - October 17 2020**

-ive fixed nearly everything on catilina (except trackpad, not going to use xosi cause its gonna break windows booting) Big Sur Eta S0n (ill be starting work on big sur)
+ive fixed nearly everything on catilina (except trackpad, not going to use ssdt-xosi cause its gonna break windows booting) Big Sur Eta S0n (ill be starting work on big sur)

 ill be posting the final release for catilina soon.